-During the 2020 Annual Meeting of the American Academy of Religion, I will present a paper entitled “Colonialism and Caliphate” in the Religion, Colonialism, and Postcolonialism Unit.
+During the 2020 Annual Meeting of the American Academy of Religion, I presented a paper entitled “Colonialism and Caliphate” in the Religion, Colonialism, and Postcolonialism Unit.

 This paper focuses on the political philosophy of the British Indian poet-philosopher Muhammad Iqbal (1877-1938).
 Iqbal’s vision for the future of his community spoke beyond colonialism and was grounded in an ongoing narrative of Islamic history, through which political realities might be made meaningful for South Asian Muslims.
 Iqbal approached politics as a question of good governance that makes a rightly ordered society possible; thus political philosophy for Iqbal is imbued with moral reasoning.
 For this reason, it is important for scholars of religion to consider Iqbal’s political thought as part of his contribution to scholarly discussions on liberation and thinking beyond colonialism from a specifically Muslim and South Asian perspective.